Language Requirements for Professions

 - Successful completion of a written examination set by Quebec's Office québécois de la langue française (OQLF).
 See below for more information.

 If you are a registered student and are within two years of graduating with a degree that will give you access to a professional corporation, you can write the OQLF examination.
 You should contact Enrolment Services for an application form.
 Examinations take place every three months and may be attempted an unlimited number of times.
 Priority is given to students closest to graduation.

 More information may be obtained from the Office québécois de la langue française, 125 Sherbrooke Street West, Montreal, Quebec, H2X 1X4.
 Telephone: 514-873-6565.
 Website: www.oqlf.gouv.qc.ca.

-If you need to acquire a functional level of proficiency in French, you can take courses from either the French Language Centre (Faculty of Arts www.mcgill.ca/flc) or the School of Continuing Studies, 688 Sherbrooke Street West, telephone: 514-398-6200 (www.mcgill.ca/continuingstudies/programs-and-courses/languages).
+If you need to acquire a functional level of proficiency in French, you can take courses from either the French Language Centre (Faculty of Arts www.mcgill.ca/flc) or the School of Continuing Studies, 688 Sherbrooke Street West, telephone: 514-398-6200 (mcgill.ca/continuingstudies/area-of-study/languages).

 If you are already strong in French and want to maintain or improve your proficiency, you may consider taking courses in the Department of French Language and Literature, Faculty of Arts or the School of Continuing Studies.